Blood seen within the urine by patient or doctor (VISIBLE) or identified on urine dipstick or MSU (NON-VISIBLE).

 Risk of urothelial malignancy: visible haematuria ~20%, non-visible ~3%

 - Unexplained visible haematuria without urinary tract infection or

-- Visible haematuria that persists or recurs after successful treatment of urinary tract infection, or
+- Visible haematuria that persists or recurs after successful treatment of urinary tract infection

-- Recurrent haematuria management is contentious, ongoing visible bleeding may need repeat investigation, discussion or re-referral is advised according to duration/severity etc.
+- Previously investigated recurrent haematuria management is contentious, ongoing visible bleeding may need repeat investigation, discussion or re-referral is advised according to duration/severity etc.

-- Recurrent non-visible haematuria with an apparent cause identified at initial assessment (eg. enlarged prostate, UTI, stone, warfarin use etc) need not be re-referred.
+- Previously investigated recurrent non-visible haematuria with an apparent cause identified at initial assessment (eg. enlarged prostate, UTI, stone, warfarin use etc) need not be re-referred.

 - Patients under 40 with non-visible haematuria and proteinuria should have albumin/creatinine ratio measured and initially be referred to a renal physician as per CKD guidelines.

 Dr Stephanie Jackson, GP Lead Urology